makrai/notes/bommasani20-contextld-reduction-static-acl.md

     security (adversarial robustness) and social bias
 * we trying to re-purpose methods developed for analyzing static word embeddings
   * proposing a simple strategy for converting from contextualized to static
-  * method is fully general and
+  * method is fully general
     * assumes only that the contextualized model maps word seqs to vector seqs
   * apply our method to 9 popular pretrained contextualized representations
   * examine the representational quality of these embeddings under intrinsic